 In Wisconsin, the law requires:

-- Every operator of a motorcycle must have a class M motorcycle license or motorcycle instruction permit.
+- Every operator of a motorcycle to have a Class M motorcycle license or motorcycle instruction permit.

-- All riders under the age of 18 must wear a motorcycle helmet.
+- All riders under the age of 18 to wear a motorcycle helmet.
 This includes passengers under the age of 18.

-- All riders under the age of 18 must complete rider education.
+- All riders under the age of 18 to complete rider education.

-- All motorcycle riders with a learner’s permit or instructional motorcycle permit must wear a helmet.
+- All motorcycle riders with a learner’s permit or instructional motorcycle permit to wear a helmet.

-- All motorcycle riders must have eye protection, consisting of a windscreen, a helmet shield, glasses, or goggles.
+- All motorcycle riders to have eye protection, consisting of a windscreen, a helmet shield, glasses, or goggles.

-- All motorcycles that are in use must have a headlight turned on—even during daytime hours.
+- All motorcycles that are in use to have a headlight turned on—even during daytime hours.

-- All motorcycles must be equipped with turn signals, one rear-view mirror, and a muffler.
+- All motorcycles to be equipped with turn signals, one rear-view mirror, and a muffler.
 Additionally, handlebars may not be more than 30 inches above the seat level.

-- All motorcycles must have a passenger seat and footrest if they will be carrying a second person.
+- All motorcycles to have a passenger seat and footrest if they will be carrying a second person.

-- All motorcyclists must have accident liability insurance.
+- All motorcyclists to have accident liability insurance.

 Additionally, Wisconsin law allows:

-- Two motorcycles may operate next to each other in the same traffic lane.
+- Two motorcycles to operate next to each other in the same traffic lane.

 - The use of helmet speakers.

-- Passengers of any age may ride a motorcycle with a licensed driver.
+- Passengers of any age to ride a motorcycle with a licensed driver.

-- Motorcyclists over the age of 18 and those who have a full license may decide for themselves whether or not they want to wear a helmet.
+- Motorcyclists over the age of 18 and those who have a full license to decide for themselves whether or not they want to wear a helmet.